tazama-lf/event-monitoring-service/README.md

 # DEMS - Dynamic Event Monitoring System

+To test the DEMS (Data Event Monitoring Service), follow the instructions mentioned in /docs/how to test dems.readme.md

 A high-performance runtime engine for the Tazama Financial Risk Management System (FRMS) that receives, validates, processes, and routes financial transaction requests to the Event Director while maintaining comprehensive data persistence and monitoring capabilities.

 ## 🏗️ Architecture Overview